Evading the BBN bound with a soft stiff period: The Model

 \subsection{Solving Gravitational Wave Spectrum}

-In Sec.~\ref{subsubsec:waterfall}, we discussed our expectations for the SBGW spectrum in our model.
+In Sec.~\ref{subsubsec:waterfall}, we discussed our expectations for the SGWB spectrum in our model.
 To confirm these expectations, we solve the gravitational wave mode equation numerically, using the numerical solution of background dynamics.

-\paragraph{Mode Equation.} We start by studying the transverse-traceless tensor perturbation $h_{ij}$.
+\paragraph{Mode equation.} We start by studying the transverse-traceless tensor perturbation $h_{ij}$.
 At linear order, its time evolution is governed by the sourceless Mukhanov--Sasaki equation

 where the new time variable $\tau$ is the conformal time, defined through $\dd t = a\dd \tau$ \cite{Boyle:2005se}.
 We can Fourier expand the tensor perturbations and decompose them into two polarization modes as\footnote{This equation is schematic: in a more detailed treatment, $h_{ij}$ is a quantum field and $h_k^s$ are mode functions multiplying the ladder operators.
 We omit the details which are standard \cite{Lyth:2009imm}.}